Thomas E. Dewey: Special prosecutor

-Dewey became famous in 1935, when he was appointed special prosecutor in New York County (Manhattan) by Governor Herbert H. Lehman.
+In 1935, Dewey was appointed special prosecutor in New York County (Manhattan) by Governor Herbert H. Lehman.
 A "runaway grand jury" had publicly complained that William C. Dodge, the District Attorney, was not aggressively pursuing the mob and political corruption.
-Lehman, to avoid charges of partisanship, asked four prominent Republicans to serve as special prosecutor.
+Lehman, to avoid charges of partisanship, asked four Republicans to serve as special prosecutor.
 All four refused and recommended Dewey.

-Dewey moved ahead vigorously.
-He recruited a staff of over 60 assistants, investigators, process servers, stenographers, and clerks.
-New York Mayor Fiorello H. La Guardia assigned a hand picked squad of 63 police officers to Dewey's office.
-Dewey's targets were organized racketeering: the large-scale criminal enterprises, especially extortion, the "numbers racket" and prostitution.
+Dewey recruited a staff of over 60 assistants, investigators, process servers, stenographers, and clerks.
+New York Mayor Fiorello H. La Guardia assigned a hand-picked squad of 63 police officers to Dewey's office.
+Dewey's targets were organized racketeering: the large-scale criminal enterprises, especially extortion, the numbers racket, and prostitution.
 One writer stated that "Dewey ... put on a very impressive show.
 All the paraphernalia, the hideouts and tapped telephones and so on, became famous.
-More than any other American of his generation except [Charles] Lindbergh, Dewey became a creature of folklore and a national hero.
 What he appealed to most was the great American love of results.
 People were much more interested in his ends than in his means.
 Another key to all this may be expressed in a single word: honesty.
 Dewey was honest."

 One of his biggest prizes was gangster Dutch Schultz, whom he had battled as both a federal and state prosecutor.
-Schultz's first trial ended in a deadlock; prior to his second trial, Schultz had the venue moved to Malone, New York, then moved there and garnered the sympathy of the townspeople through charitable acts so that when it came time for his trial, the jury found him innocent, liking him too much to convict him.
+Schultz's first trial ended in a deadlock; prior to his second trial, Schultz had the venue moved to Malone, New York, then moved there and garnered the sympathy of the townspeople through charitable acts so that when it came time for his trial, the jury found him not guilty, liking him too much to convict him.

 Dewey and La Guardia threatened Schultz with instant arrest and further charges.
-Schultz now proposed to murder Dewey.
-Dewey would be killed while he made his daily morning call to his office from a pay phone near his home.
+Schultz now proposed to murder Dewey, who would be killed while he made his daily morning call to his office from a pay phone near his home.
 However, New York crime boss Lucky Luciano and the "Mafia Commission" decided that Dewey's murder would provoke an all-out crackdown.
 Instead they had Schultz killed.
 Schultz was shot to death in the restroom of a bar in Newark.